mionarankovic/variant-calling-algorithm/README.md

   <img src="images/Confusion_matrix_09.png" height = 250 width = 450>
 </p>

 According to metrics written next to the confusion matrix, these results seem to be very bad - precision is unacceptably low.
 What caused this is a large number of false positives, variants that are present in the implemented solution, but not in the bcftools call tool.
+This choice is good for understanding the decision making though.

 Variants are shown in the figure below (note that not all variants are shown in the figure, for the purpose of making it interpretable).

 <p align="left">
   <img src="images/grafikp09.png">